antu99g/Alarm-Clock/README.md

 # Alarm-Clock

-This is a pure frontend project with vanilla javascript.
+This is a frontend project with vanilla javascript.
 No JavaScript libraries are used.
+This is an alarm clock app.
+It shows an alert at the set time of alarm.

 ## Run the project